 Government Museum and Art Gallery

-Hariti, a Buddhist Goddess.
-According to mythology, Hariti was a demon who would children and Buddha to teach her a lesson, hid one of her children.
-Grief stricken, she decided to not harm children and turns into a protector of children and subsequently people call her a Buddhist Goddess.
-This is a principle taught in Buddhism, like despise the sin not the sinner.
+According to mythology, Hariti was a demon who would teach children, and Buddha to teach her a lesson and hide one of her children.
+Grief-stricken, she decided not to harm children and turned into a protector of children, and subsequently, people call her a Buddhist Goddess.
+This is a principle taught in Buddhism, like despising the sin, not the sinner.

 Bodhisattva Maitreya representation, Gandhara sculpture with open hair and mustache

-It will easily take 2 hours and if you do not keep tap of time you will land up spending 3 to 4 hours in this museum.
+It will easily take 2 hours, and if you do not keep tap of time, you will land up spending 3 to 4 hours in this museum.
 Be out by 1 pm.
 Have a simple lunch.
-And then let's head to the Le Corbrusier Centre.
+And then let's head to the Le Corbusier Centre.

 Le Corbusier Centre, Chandigarh